 Love you guys!
 Have a peaceful day. 💖

 P.S.
-Victor actually moved up the ranks & is now managing his own Citi branch in the NY metropolitan area!!!
+As per my buddy Steve Vlkovic (who was the Operations Manager @ 399 Park), Victor actually moved up the ranks & is now managing his own Citi branch in the NY metropolitan area!!!